 Amazingly, it took ten massive cypress trees to make these powerful entities.

 The temple's main attraction is its bronze Buddha, the largest bronze Buddha in the world.
 The peaceful face of the Buddha looks serenely down at you from 15 meters up; the face itself is over five meters tall.
 At an estimated 500 tons, the original construction was an incredible feat given that it was completed in the 8th century.

 While most of the statue is metal, using x-rays it was discovered that a human tooth—likely from Emperor Shomu—is encased inside.
 Alongside this unusual finding was a treasure trove hidden inside the leg of the Buddha, including pearls, mirrors, swords and jewels.

 Because the Buddha takes most of your attention, it is easy to overlook some of the other attractions in the main hall.
 Near to the giant statue, there is a large pillar with a hole that people can crawl through.
 By squeezing yourself through the hole, it is believed you can humble yourself enough to gain enlightenment in your next life.

-The main hall itself is the world's largest wooden building.
-This is even more impressive since this current 1692 reconstruction is 30% smaller than the original.
+The main hall itself used to be the world's largest wooden building.
+This is even more impressive since this current 1692 reconstruction is 30 percent smaller than the original.

-While at Todaiji, do not miss the chance to walk up the hill and visit the less-visited Sangetsudo.
+While at Todaiji, do not miss the chance to walk up the hill to the less-visited Sangatsudo.
 There is also the Todaiji Culture Center to see more of the temple's treasures.

 Nearby Todaiji is a museum holding more Buddhist art and helps you gain an understanding of the vast religious history of the area.